marco66colombo/physical-cartpole/README-demo-hls4ml-25.md

     ```bash
     vitis -version
     ```
-   Once confirmed, start Vitis by running:
+   Once confirmed, open a terminal inside your VNCViewer session and start Vitis by running:
     ```bash
     vitis
     ```